aVadim483/fast-excel-laravel/README.md

 ## Introduction

+Exporting data from your Laravel application has never been so fast!
+Importing models into your Laravel application has never been so easy!

-This library is a wrapper for avadim/fast-excel-writer, so it's also lightweight, fast, and requires a minimum of memory.
+This library is a wrapper for avadim/fast-excel-writer фтв avadim/fast-excel-куфвук, so it's also lightweight, fast, and requires a minimum of memory.
 Using this library, you can export arrays, collections and models to a XLSX-file from your Laravel application.

 ## Installation